jarrarhaider1214/docs/pages/user-guide/components/cluster/aws-cluster/aws-cluster.md

 # AWS

+A cluster is a group of machines instances or nodes on which the services can be deployed.
+On amazon those machines are called Amazon Elastic Compute Cloud EC2.
+It  provides secure, resizable compute capacity in the cloud and is designed to make web-scale cloud computing easier for developers.
+To know more about EC2, click [here](https://aws.amazon.com/ec2/).

 ![1](imgs/1.jpg)

 1. **Node Pool**: Pool of nodes and complete configurations for that node.
 Node Pools can be more than one.
 1st node pool will always be Master node pool